YOUR COMMAND

 - Don't heel strike — land midfoot under your center of gravity

-- Reduce downhill running volume — it's 3× harder on knees
+- Reduce downhill running volume — it is 3× harder on knees

 - IT band stretch after every run — hold 45 seconds each side